Scott-Hickmann/EE374/content/protocol.md

 from `0.9.x` (x being any number) you must disconnect.
 The message can also contain an `agent` key, with a string description of the node software name and version the node is running.

-You must exchange a hello message both ways before you exchange any other message.
 If a message is sent prior to the hello message, you must close the connection.
 Messages can be sent in any order after that.

 ```json